Jonathan2251/lbd/_sources/llvmstructure.rst.txt

 Three-phase design
 ~~~~~~~~~~~~~~~~~~

-The text in this and the following sub-section comes from the AOSA chapter on
+This content and the following sub-section comes from the AOSA chapter on
 LLVM written by Chris Lattner [#aosa-book]_.

 The most popular design for a traditional static compiler (like most C